open-contracting/standard/standard/standard.md

 </div>

-##Credits
+##Acknowledgements

-The Open Contracting Data Standard project is a collaboration of the [Open Contracting Partnership](http://www.open-contracting.org/) and the [World Wide Web Foundation (Web Foundation)](http://www.webfoundation.org), supported by a grant from [Omidyar Network](http://www.omidyar.com/) and the [World Bank](http://www.worldbank.org).
+The Open Contracting Data Standard is a core product of the [Open Contracting Partnership (OCP)](http://www.open-contracting.org/).
+Version 1.0 of the standard is being developed for the OCP by the [World Wide Web Foundation](http://www.webfoundation.org), through a project supported by The [Omidyar Network](http://www.omidyar.com/) and the [World Bank](http://www.worldbank.org)".

-The development of this draft has been led by Sarah Bird ([Aptivate](http://www.aptivate.org)), with contributions from Tim Davies (Web Foundation) and Ana Brandusescu.
-Coordinators of the research leading towards this standard include: Michael Roberts, Lindsey Marchessault, Marcela Rozo and Steven Davenport.
+This document contains significant contributions from Sarah Bird ([Aptivate](http://www.aptivate.org)), Ana Brandusescu and Tim Davies (World Wide Web Foundation).
+Other contributors include: Jose M. Alonso (World Wide Web Foundation), Steven Davenport (World Bank), Lindsey Marchessault, Michael Roberts (World Wide Web Foundation), and Marcela Rozo (World Bank).